AILT1001 - Artificial Intelligence Literacy I

 About AILT1001

-All undergraduate students admitted from 2025-26 onwards (except those in the 2-year part-time Bachelor of Nursing programme) are required to take AILT1001 to satisfy part of the new graduation requirement on digital literacy.
+All undergraduate students admitted from 2025-26 onwards (except those in the 2-year part-time Bachelor of Nursing programme) are required to take AILT1001.

 Students are highly encouraged to take AILT1001 in their first year (Semester 1 or 2) as it is a prerequisite for taking the second AI Literacy course required for graduation.